evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 </section>
 ```

 We simply reference the task create service in our component, such that the code of the component is comparably lean.
-Also, we can use the 'queue.onQueueFinish' and the 'createQueueID' to listen for task creation finishing.
+Also, we can use the `queue.onQueueFinish` and the `createQueueID` to listen for task creation finishing.
 When the task was created successfully, we will show an alert with I18N values, to ask the user to open the contract.

 ## 3.4 Routing
 To handle the routing correctly for the creation and task details, we need to add some new routing.
 In the case that we are opening the ENS address of the ƉApp directly, the created component should be displayed.
 When the ƉApp is opened using a contract address, we should directly open the task detail component.
 Adjust the routing to the following: